gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 });
 ```

-Since we have the special case of product already exists we need to update it twice.
-Replace the line with
-`sendCart(cart, rc)` that you just added with another duplicate block:
+Since we have the special case of a product already existing, we need to update it twice.
+Replace the line with `sendCart(cart, rc)` that you just added with another duplicate block:

 ```java
 this.getShippingFee(cart, message -> {